 - Risk leaving a leak at the Schrader cores and caps

-- Your readings or your gut tells you are out of range or a problem may exist.
+- Your readings or your gut tell you that you are out of range or a problem may exist.

-Readings like suction pressure, head pressure and superheat and subcooling on a fixed metering device system and air temperature split will vary with load conditions.
-If you have system historical data, you can often use it to learn about the system and its history before you begin taking readings.
+Readings like suction pressure, head pressure, superheat, and subcooling on a fixed metering device system and air temperature split will vary with load conditions.
+If you have historical system data, you can often use it to learn about the system and its history before you begin taking readings.

 - Also, note how much warmer the liquid line is than the outdoor temperature.
 It should be between 4° and 18° warmer than the outdoor temperature.
 If it is above or below that range, connect gauges.

-- Go inside and check the wet bulb and dry bulb temperature at the air handler/furnace inlet (return right before the inside unit or in the filter tray, cabinet make sure to keep the sensor out of “line of sight” from the evap coil) Indoor temperature should be between 70°DB and 80°DB for the best use of this method
+- Go inside and check the wet bulb and dry bulb temperature at the air handler/furnace inlet (return right before the inside unit or in the filter tray/cabinet; make sure to keep the sensor out of “line of sight” from the evap coil).
+The indoor temperature should be between 70°DB and 80°DB for the best use of this method.

-- Compare the target suction line temperature to the actual suction line temperature at the evaporator is it is within +/- 5°F it is within range.
-Outside of that range connect gauges.
+- Compare the target suction line temperature to the actual suction line temperature at the evaporator; if it is within +/- 5°F, it is within range.
+If it's outside of that range, connect gauges.

 - Check temp drop across all exposed line filter driers.
 Recommend replacement if there is a drop of 3°F or more across a filter drier and perform further testing if you get even 1°F of reduction with the same, accurate thermistor clamp.

-- Use a Delta T chart to calculate target evaporator air temperature split like this one if the split is within +/- 3°F then it is within range.
-If higher then check for airflow issues and blower settings.
-If lower then connect gauges.
+- Use a delta T chart (like this one) to calculate the target evaporator air temperature split; if the split is within +/- 3°F, it is within range.
+If it's higher, then check for airflow issues and blower settings.
+If it's lower, then connect gauges.

-- When checking an RTU (Rooftop Unit) or residential package unit, you will often have easy access to the compressor, in this case, check the suction temp entering the compressor and the discharge temp leaving the compressor.
-The suction temperature should be above 35°F and below 65°F entering the compressor (Depending on indoor conditions) and the discharge line temperature should be below 220°F and above 150°F on a properly functioning RTU during typical indoor and outdoor conditions.
-NOTE: on an RTU make sure you are not attempting to measure liquid line temperature/CTOA rules when connecting to the DISCHARGE line.
-Also make sure that panels are in place for the condenser, blower and evaporator sections when run testing.
-When there is something that looks like a liquid line drier, but it is in the discharge line it is a muffler, not a filter/drier
+- When checking an RTU (rooftop unit) or residential package unit, you will often have easy access to the compressor.
+In those cases, check the suction temp entering the compressor and the discharge temp leaving the compressor.
+The suction temperature should be above 35°F and below 65°F entering the compressor (depending on indoor conditions), and the discharge line temperature should be below 220°F and above 150°F on a properly functioning RTU during typical indoor and outdoor conditions.
+NOTE: On an RTU, make sure you are not attempting to measure liquid line temperature/CTOA rules when connecting to the DISCHARGE line.
+Also, make sure that panels are in place for the condenser, blower, and evaporator sections when run testing.
+When there is something that looks like a liquid line drier but is in the discharge line, it is a muffler, not a filter/drier.

 - Check the incoming voltage to the contactor and ensure it is within 5% of the rated voltage.
 In general, this means ensuring that voltage is over 198V from leg to leg on a 208V System and over 228V on a 240V system.
 This is based on the NEC 215-2(d) suggested guideline, not manufacturer specs, so it isn’t set in stone.

-- Confirm that the voltage imbalance on a 3 phase system does not exceed 2%
+- Confirm that the voltage imbalance on a three-phase system does not exceed 2%.